-Medical Assisting Services Selective Program Admission Requirements
+Medical Assisting Certificate Program Selective Admission Requirements

-The following are the minimum criteria and any additional requirements that must be met in order to be considered for program admission to the next cohort for the Medical Assisting Services program.
-These criteria will be similar for all the selective programs, but there may be some differences or program specific requirements that must be completed.
+The following are the minimum criteria and additional requirements that must be met in order to be considered for admission to the next cohort in the Medical Assisting Technical Certificate program.
+These criteria are similar to the other selective programs at UC Blue Ash, but there may be some differences and program specific requirements.
 Please make sure you are aware of all the requirements.

 Electronic Application Preparation

 In preparation for the electronic application, students should have the following required documents and information available:

 - Is all of your demographic information (address, telephone numbers, etc.) up to date in the UC system?
 If your information is not up to date, please go to the Enrollment Services web page to update demographic information.

 - Information needed includes your UCID# (M#), last name, first name, middle name, UC email address, last year of high school, and names of previously attended colleges/universities.